 Jan Walleczek Ph.D. is Director of the Fetzer Franklin Fund, and a Trustee of the John E. Fetzer Memorial Trust.
-He presently lives in Berlin, Germany, where he founded Phenoscience Laboratories.
+He lives in Berlin, Germany, where he founded Phenoscience Laboratories.
 Previously he was Director of the Bioelectromagnetics Laboratory at Stanford University Medical School, Palo Alto, California.
 Jan Walleczek studied biology at the University of Innsbruck in Austria, followed by doctoral work at the Max-Planck-Institute for Molecular Genetics in Berlin, and post-doctoral work at the Research Medicine and Radiation Biophysics Division of the Lawrence Berkeley National Laboratory, University of California at Berkeley.
 His research interests are diverse, and his scientific publications cover the fields of biology, chemistry, engineering, and physics.
 His work focuses on the foundations of quantum mechanics and the application to living systems of concepts such as quantum coherence, emergent dynamics, and the flow of information, a long-standing interest which he summarized as an edited volume for Cambridge University press titled “Self-organized biological dynamics and nonlinear control”.
-In addition to advanced research design and methodology, his current professional interests include the philosophy and foundations of science.
+In addition to metascience and advanced research design, his professional interests include the philosophy and the foundations of science.